 Mint, to garnish

 Peel the rind of the lime with a potato peeler into large strips.
-Heat the water with the sugar, lime peel and chilies and simmer gently for about 10 minutes, stirring occasionally.
-The sugars will melt and you should get a syrup that is beautifully flavored with the lime zest and spicy from the chilies.
-You can choose to strain the syrup, but I prefer to keep the peel and chilies in for visual effect.
+Heat the water with the sugar, lime peel and chillies and simmer gently for about 10 minutes, stirring occasionally.
+The sugars will melt, and you should get a syrup beautifully flavoured with lime zest and spicy from the chillies.
+You can choose to strain the syrup, but I prefer to keep the peel and chillies in for a visual effect.

-Arrange the fruit on a large wide bowl so they look gorgeous.
-Garnish with the mint.
-30 minutes before serving, add the chili-lime syrup and allow it to soak into the fruit.
-Toss at the table well and serve.
+Arrange the fruit in a large, wide bowl, so they look gorgeous.
+Garnish with mint.
+Thirty minutes before serving, add the chilli-lime syrup and allow it to soak into the fruit.
+Toss the bowl at the table nicely, then serve.